taurusilver7/spotify-2.0/README.md

 #### SongAtom

 - An atom for tracking the songs from the playlist in the player.
+- create an async function to play song for the song component.
 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).